munificent/game-programming-patterns/book/data-locality.markdown

 ## Keep in Mind

-One of the hallmarks of OOP is *abstraction*.
+One of the hallmarks of software architecture is *abstraction*.
 A large chunk of this book is about patterns to decouple pieces of code from each other so that they can be changed more easily.
-This almost always means using interfaces.
+In object-oriented languages, this almost always means interfaces.

 In C++, using interfaces implies accessing objects through <span name="virtual">pointers or references</span>.
 But going through a pointer means hopping across memory, which leads to the cache misses this pattern works to avoid.

 <aside name="virtual">

 The other half of interfaces is *virtual method calls*.
 Those require the CPU to look up an object's vtable, and then find the pointer to the actual method to call there.
-So, again, you're chasing a pointer and often causing a cache miss, though this time it's an *instruction* cache miss, since you're loading code onto the CPU.
+So, again, you're chasing a pointer and often causing a cache miss, though this time it's an *instruction* cache miss, since you're reading *code* from RAM.

 </aside>